zzxwill/odps/intl.en-US/User Guide/SQL/Select Operation/Introduction to the SELECT Syntax.md

 # Introduction to the SELECT Syntax {#concept_i1q_lkb_wdb .concept}

+This article introduces you to the Select grammar format and the precautions for executing nested queries, sorting operations and grouping queries using select grammar.

 ## Introduction to the SELECT Syntax {#section_dmz_cb1_hfb .section}

 The command format is as follows: